pygame/pygame/docs/reST/ref/freetype.rst

    | :sg:`set_default_resolution([resolution])`

    Set the default pixel size, in dots per inch, for the module.
-If the optional argument is omitted or zero the resolution is reset to 72dpi.
+If the optional argument is omitted or zero the resolution is reset to 72 DPI.

 .. function:: SysFont